joscor34/neonCat/README.md

 # **DISCLAIMER**
-This tool was designed to use in cotrolled environments.
-I don't take any responsibility for what you do with this tool.
+This tool was designed to for educational purposes and to be used in controlled enviroments.
+I don't take any responsibility for what you do with NeonCat.

-Please be cool and don't do bad stuff :D
+Please be cool and avoid problems :D